Random walks generated by the Ewens distribution on the symmetric group: Introduction

 Let us briefly mention some properties of our Markov chain.
 The chain is irreducible and aperiodic, since the transition probability is non-zero for any permutation.
 It is time-homogenous, simply because we have the same transition probabilities regardless of the stage.
 It is also reversible, following from the fact that any permutation and its inverse, which have the same cycle type, have the same probability of being selected at any stage.
 From the very same fact, the transition matrix is also symmetric, which implies it is doubly stochastic.
 Therefore, the stationary distribution is the uniform distribution over $S_n.$

-Next we define the distance used throughout the paper for the probability measures.
+Next we define the distance concept used throughout the paper.
 Let the probability assigned to $\sigma \in S_n$ be $P_{\theta}^{t}(\sigma)$ after running the chain for $t$ steps.
 The total variation distance between $P_{\theta}^{t}$ and the uniform distribution $\pi$ is